harness/developer-hub/docs/platform/secrets/secrets-management/custom-secret-manager.md

 ### Permissions

 The following permissions are required to create a custom secret manager.
-These permissions are not required to use the custom resource manager after creation.
+However, these permissions are not required to use the custom resource manager after it's created.

 * Create/Edit Secrets
 * Create/Edit Connectors